ARSadri/lognflow/README.rst

 with http servers and ... which will be a huge pain when working for companies who have their own HPC.

-This is why lognflow is supposed to be handy and straight forward.
+This is why lognflow is handy and straight forward.

 Many tests are avialable in the tests directory.